 Their analysis is now providing us evidence on the prominence of coronavirus in different industrial areas, for example, the Tae Chul Industrial, a South Korean firm that makes auto parts in Daegu.
 According to Orbital Insight, satellites peering down from space see fewer cars in the employee parking lot, and a build-up of trucks outside its loading docks, suggesting that production is slowing down and goods are not being shipped out due to lack of manual forces.

 As self-isolation is highly recommended in this SOS, employers, and employees are facing a tough time in defining a guide book to keep the business from crashing.
 Now, the million-dollar question - what can be done at workspaces?
 More efficiently, what should you be not doing at the workplace?

-Let us look into a list of things that can be done/not done in the workspaces:
+Let us look into a list of things that can be done/not be done in the workspace:

 - Ignore irrationality across the workspace

 Remember the character Burke in the movie Aliens?
 All his activities were directed to making money endangering everyone including himself.
 This should not be a case amidst the pandemic.
 Let’s put our people first.
 Not profits or bureaucratic decisions.
 Pandemics are a very sensitive issue, try and look into every individual’s mental and physical health.
 Keep in mind to stay aware of everything that’s happening around.
 Don’t be ignorant to something that can disrupt your employee’s journey.

 If you need to be right before moving, you’ll never win.
 Speed up emergency management and pace up your decision-making just like the spread of the flu.
 The current situation will require immediate action irrespective of your government enforcing you to it.
 Always remember that precautions delayed are precautions ignored.